The Centers for Medicare and Medicaid Services (CMS) recently announced

 - In addition, many popular MAPDs have a low or $0 premium and these low

 premiums tend to skew the average weighted monthly premium for prescription drug

 coverage toward lower values that are not reflective of the stand-alone

 Medicare Part D plan (PDP) landscape.
 In short, a national average of combined PDP and MAPD premiums weighted by enrollment may not reflect the actual stand-alone Medicare Part D plan premiums available to all seniors.

 The following chart shows variations or trends in CMS projected basic Medicare Part D plan premiums (PDP and MAPD) as compared to our calculated average stand-alone Medicare Part D plan (PDP-only) premiums and stand-alone Medicare Part D plan (PDP-only) premiums weighted by plan enrollment.

-From 2016 through 2020, we are seeing an increase in actual average stand-alone Medicare Part D (PDP) premiums weighted by plan enrollment (even though projected and average Medicare Part D premiums have been decreasing over the past few years) - and this increase in weighted premiums may indicate people are either choosing more expensive stand-alone Medicare Part D plans with additional coverage benefits (such as more generous formularies or formulary structures favoring fixed co-pays for popular drugs instead of co-insurance based on ever-changing retail drug prices) - or perhaps people are seeking stability and staying with their same Medicare Part D plans even when their premiums increase and lower-premium plan alternatives are available.
+Over time we have seen trends of increasing average stand-alone Medicare Part D (PDP) premiums weighted by plan enrollment (even though projected and average Medicare Part D premiums have been decreasing over the past few years) - and this increase in weighted premiums may indicate people are either choosing more expensive stand-alone Medicare Part D plans with additional coverage benefits (such as more generous formularies or formulary structures favoring fixed co-pays for popular drugs instead of co-insurance based on ever-changing retail drug prices) - or perhaps people are seeking stability and staying with their same Medicare Part D plans even when their premiums increase and lower-premium plan alternatives are available.
 Again, our average premiums are for PDPs only - we are not considering any Medicare Advantage plans (MAPDs) that may include low-costing or $0 premium MAPDs.

 CMS estimated average basic Medicare Part D